 Why would a company rescind an offer for over-negotiating?
 From the company’s perspective, if you’re negotiating for higher than they’ve already told you they can offer, they assume you’re unsatisfied with the lower salary.
 So if you join the company at that lower salary, they’ll “spend all this time training you up only for you to ‘jump ship,’ look for other opportunities, or worse, destroy morale and team dynamics due to your unhappiness,” Pineda says.

 You’ve researched, learned the recruiter’s salary range, and determined how much you want to ask for.
 Now, it’s time to figure out how to negotiate your salary offer.
 Your negotiation should be:

 If the Salary Is Much Lower Than You Expected

 Thank you so much for your transparency.
-Based on the market rate for this type of role, this is much lower than my expectations.
-However, I’m interested in this role and excited about the idea of working for this company.
+Based on the research I’ve done comparing salaries for this type of role, location, and company size, this is much lower than my expectations.
+However, I’m very interested in this role and excited about the idea of working for this company.
 Is there any flexibility on pay?

 If the recruiter says there’s not much flexibility and you know you won’t accept an offer that low, it’s okay to take yourself out of the interview process and avoid wasting anyone’s time.